 The requirement for full written applications has been reduced to streamline the application processes and encourage more people to apply for positions.

-All applications must only be a maximum of up to three (3) pages (Arial – 11 font only), and this is to include the covering letter component of the application.
-The three (3) page application must have a curriculum vitae attached, including current referees.
+All applications must only be a maximum of up to four (4) pages (Arial – 11 font only), and this is to include the covering letter component of the application.
+The four (4) page application must have a curriculum vitae attached, including current referees.

 If you are not currently employed in the South Australian Public Sector, you must also include an Employment Declaration.